MichoelSnow/data_science/containers/docker_commands.md

 This will build a docker image using the file *testing* as the DockerFile, with the name *image1* and the tag *v1*, and use the current path, as denoted by `.`, as the context.

-# docker image

-## docker image build

-see [docker build](#docker-build) as they are the same command and have the same effects.  `docker build` is the older syntx and `docker image build` is the newer syntax.

 ## docker image ls